Reddy Guide Service

 • WalleyeWalleye

-• Captain John Reddy takes you out for a full day of ice fishing on southeastern Wisconsin's best inland lakes like Geneva, Delavan, and Pleasant Lake.
-This 7-hour trip puts you in heated shelters while targeting northern pike, bass, walleye, and panfish.
-All gear is provided, including quality rods, reels, and specialized hook-setting devices that really boost your success rate.
-John moves you around to the most productive spots using portable ice drills, so you're always fishing where the action is.
-Perfect for anyone wanting to learn proper ice fishing techniques or just enjoy a comfortable day on the ice with a guide who knows these waters inside and out.
+• Captain John Reddy takes you ice fishing on southeastern Wisconsin's best inland lakes for a full 7-hour day.
+You'll fish from heated shelters on waters like Geneva Lake, Pleasant Lake, and Delavan Lake, targeting northern pike, bass, walleye, and panfish.
+All gear is provided, including quality rods, Jiffy ice drills for mobility, and hook-setting devices that boost your catch rates.
+John selects lakes based on current ice conditions and fish activity, so you're always fishing where the action is.
+Perfect for beginners and experienced anglers who want to learn productive techniques while staying warm and comfortable on the ice.

 Trip Pricing and Availabilities: